the-code-genin/cradle/README.md

 #### Models

 This version of cradle uses the eloquent database abstraction layer by default.
 Your model files are expected to reside in the **app\Models** directory or any of it's subdirectories.
+A sample model has already been predefined.

 #### Views